8 Helpful Tips to Building a Budget on a Fixed Income

 Take Advantage of Senior Discounts

 Living on a fixed income can be challenging, but being a senior also comes with perks.
 Whether you’re shopping for groceries or buying a movie ticket, don’t be afraid to inquire about senior discounts.
-You could end up saving on tons of everyday purchases by doing a bit of research in advance and asking about discounts at checkout.
+You could save on tons of everyday purchases by doing a bit of research in advance and asking about discounts at checkout.

 Final Thoughts